 Is the public school required to supply curriculum?

-This question is addressed in the WV Law pertaining to homeschooling:
+For those homeschooling under Exemption c2, this question is addressed in the WV Law pertaining to homeschooling:

 “(3) This subdivision applies to both home instruction exemptions set forth in subdivisions (1) and (2) of this subsection.
 The county superintendent or a designee shall offer such assistance, including textbooks, other teaching materials and available resources, all subject to availability, as may assist the person or persons providing home instruction.
 Any child receiving home instruction may upon approval of the county board exercise the option to attend any class offered by the county board as the person or persons providing home instruction may consider appropriate subject to normal registration and attendance requirements.”